 New Study Confirms Surgery Relief for Headache Pain

-Procedure in Study is Also Performed at The Institute for Advanced Reconstruction
+Procedure in the Study is Also Performed at The Institute for Advanced Reconstruction

 The study review was published in the April issue of Plastic and Reconstructive Surgery.
 The study, which included 246 patients undergoing surgery for temporal migraine headaches, was conducted at the University Hospitals Case Medical Center in Cleveland between 2000-2011.

-Temporal migraine surgery was rated as successful in 85% of patients, with at least 50% improvement in temporal migraine headache.
+Temporal migraine surgery was rated as successful in 85% of patients, with at least 50% improvement in temporal migraine headaches.
 In 55% of patients, temporal headaches were eliminated completely.

-Temporal refers to one of the headache trigger sites, specifically, emanating from the artery just under the temple, associated most often with pain at the temples.
-Other headache trigger sites include the occipital with a nerve on each side of the head, resulting in pain that radiates to back of the head and along the scalp, and frontal with pain in the forehead and in some cases the cheeks.
+Temporal refers to one of the headache trigger sites, specifically emanating from the artery just under the temple, associated most often with pain at the temples.
+Other headache trigger sites include the occipital, with a nerve on each side of the head, resulting in pain that radiates to the back of the head and along the scalp and frontal, with pain in the forehead and, in some cases, the cheeks.

-Our experts treat chronic migraines with both Botox and decompression surgery.
-Please contact The Institute for Advanced Reconstruction at The Plastic Surgery Center for a consultation to find out more about these exciting new treatments for migraine headaches.
+Our experts treat chronic migraines with Botox and decompression surgery.
+Request an appointment today with The Institute for Advanced Reconstruction at The Plastic Surgery Center to find out more about these exciting new treatments for migraine headaches.